Christophe-Foyer/darknet_highlights/README.md

 ## Installation

-From the root directory, use pip to install the library:
+From the root directory, run:

 ```
 pip install .